cloudmesh-book/book-latex-2018/cloud-technologies/all.md

 within current Infrastructure as a Service (e.g.  Amazon EC2) and Platform as a Service (e.g. force.com) services [@e-science-central-paper-2010].
-For instance, the ``majority of potential scientific users, access to raw hardware is of little use as they lack the skills and resources needed to design, develop and maintain the robust, scalable applications they require'' and furthermore ``current platforms focus on services required for business applications, rather than those needed for scientific data storage and analysis'' [@e-science-central-paper-2010].
-It is explained that e-Science Central is a ``cloud based platform for data analysis'' which is ``portable and can be run on Amazon AWS, Windows Azure or your own hardware'' [@www-e-science-central].
+For instance, the

+> ``majority of potential scientific users, access to raw hardware is
+> of little use as they lack the skills and resources needed to
+> design, develop and maintain the robust, scalable applications they
+> require''

+and furthermore

+> ``current platforms focus on services required for business
+> applications, rather than those needed for scientific data storage
+> and analysis'' [@e-science-central-paper-2010].

+It is
+explained that e-Science Central is a

+> ``cloud based platform for data analysis''

+which is

+> ``portable and can be run on Amazon AWS, Windows Azure or your own
+> hardware'' [@www-e-science-central].

-Furthermore e-Science Central is described as a platform, which ``provides both Software and Platform as a Service for scientific data management, analysis and collaboration'' [@e-science-central-paper-2010].
+Furthermore e-Science Central is described as a platform, which

+> ``provides both Software and Platform as a Service for scientific
+> data management, analysis and collaboration''
+> [@e-science-central-paper-2010].

 This collaborative platform is designed to be scalable while also maintaining ease of use for scientists.
+Additionally

-Additionally ``a project consisting of chemical modeling by cancer researchers'' demonstrates how e-Science Central ``allows scientists to upload data, edit and run workflows, and share results in the cloud'' [@e-science-central-paper-2010].
+> ``a project consisting of chemical modeling by cancer researchers''

+demonstrates how e-Science Central

+> ``allows scientists to upload data, edit and run workflows, and
+> share results in the cloud'' [@e-science-central-paper-2010].

-# Azure Data Factory -o-
+# Azure Data Factory :o:

 |          |                        |